alban-read/M1-MICRO-FORTH/M1MicroForth.md

 $. is a word that prints a string.

-The storage for the strings text lives in the string pool a STRING word just points a name at it.
+The storage for the strings text normally lives in the string pool a STRING word just points a name at it.

+### Appending/building strings

+Often a string needs to be built from smaller parts

+String literals can be appended using $+

+Any string literal ending in '+ is appended to A$.

+Given the address of a string, '+ by itself appends that to A$

+Ancillary text storage

+These are memory blocks outside of the literal pool

+A$ is storage for appending, clear with CLR.A$ and then append.

+B$ is storage used by the string functions

+C$ is some free storage if you want to copy A$.

+To use A$ in a STRING you need to intern it into the string pool e.g.

+CLR.A$
+' This is some text '+ ' so is this '+ A$  $intern
+  STRING myText

+CLR.A$
+' test '+ ' this '+ A$ $intern TO myText

 ### Little defining words